JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 Now the zip file should contain all the dependencies and the binary `Bin/FreeFileSync_armv7l` is able to run on a new raspberry pi assuming the target is running a current verions of Raspbian.

-## 2. On target host, copy and extract the FreeFileSync_11.3_armv7l.zip you created
+## 2. On target host, copy and extract the zip archive you created
 extract to:
 ```
 /home/pi/Desktop/FFS_11.3_ARM/